Veiled Chameleon Care Summary

 Around 7AM the daylights come on.
 This can include the UVB light if they are the same fixture.
 If they are separate fixtures then save turning the UVB light on to correspond to when the basking bulb is switched on.
 I like to leave the daylight bulbs on for 15 or so minutes to give the chameleon a chance to leisurely lick whatever dew they want.
 I then turn the basking bulb on so they can warm themselves up.

 As the ambient temperatures start to warm there is no longer the need for a basking lamp and it is shut off.
-The chart shows it going off at 10:30AM.
 The actual time that the basking lamp is on will depend on your chameleon’s needs.
 Watch the behavior.
 If the routinely get the warmth they need in 30 minutes and then climb away with content colors to hunt then reduce your basking time to that time that they make use of the warmth.
-If they need the warmth for a longer period of time then leave the basking bulb on longer or consider increasing the temperature slightly.
+If they need the warmth for a longer period of time then leave the basking bulb on longer.
 Watch your chameleon and they will tell you what they need.
+With a screen cage there is usually no issue leaving it on for the day, but if your ambient daytime temperatures start getting to the high end of their comfort, you should shut the basking lamp off.
+In solid walled enclosures, heat may be retained and you will be able to shut the basking bulb off sooner.
+On my chart I am limiting the basking lamp to a couple hours.
+Considering the epidemic of over energized veiled chameleons I think it wise to use two hours as a default and continue heating after that only if there is a specific reason to do so.

 Sometime during the day start your dripper.
 This is a backup hydration strategy just to make sure they have enough water.
 While it is true they do not have drippers every day in the wild during the dry season, they also are not needing to reconstitute dry calcium powder on all their feeders.
 The advantage of running a dripper is that it is completely optional for them and, as a bonus, it also allows you the opportunity to ensure your plants get watered.
 Place it above a different plant each day and through out the week, all plants will get watered.
 It is not critical when you start the dripper.
 In this schedule I have it in the late afternoon so that the chameleon can rehydrate before the evening rest.
 I suggest starting the dripper an hour or so after feeding them so they can replenish what they need.
-In the wild, their food is a major source of hydration.
-We mess that up a bit with our powders and a dripper is a way we make up for that.
+In the wild, their food is a source of hydration.

 Once the chameleon settles in and goes to sleep I like to have a couple minutes misting just to set up the night humidity.